-In this work, we aim to design a DNN architecture that closely mimics properties of ensembles, in particular having a set of independent networks, in a computationally efficient manner.
-Previous works propose ensembles composed of small models~\citep{WhenEnsemblingSmallerModels, PowerLawEnsembles} and achieve performances comparable to a single large model.
-We build upon this idea and devise a strategy based on small networks towards matching the performance of an ensemble of large networks.
-To this end we leverage \emph{grouped convolutions}~\citep{AlexImagenet} to delineate multiple subnetworks within the same network.
-The parameters of each sub-network are not shared across subnetworks, leading to independent smaller models.
-This enables fast training and inference times, while predictive uncertainty quantification is close to DE (Figure~\ref{fig:teaser}).
+In this work, we aim to design a DNN architecture that closely mimics properties of ensembles, in particular, having a set of independent networks, in a computationally efficient manner.
+Previous works study ensembles composed of small models~\citep{WhenEnsemblingSmallerModels, PowerLawEnsembles} and achieve performances comparable to a single large model.
+We build upon this idea and devise a strategy based on small networks trying to match the performance of an ensemble of large networks.
+To this end, we leverage \emph{grouped convolutions}~\citep{AlexImagenet, cohen2016group} to delineate multiple subnetworks within the same network.
+The parameters of each subnetwork are not shared across subnetworks, leading to independent smaller models.
+This method enables fast training and inference times (especially with \emph{mixed-precision}) while predictive uncertainty quantification is close to DE (Figure~\ref{fig:teaser}).

-In summary, our contributions are the following: \begin{itemize} \item We propose \emph{Packed-Ensembles} (PE), an efficient ensembling architecture relying on grouped convolutions, as a formalization of structured-sparsity for Deep Ensembles; \item We extensively evaluate PE in terms of accuracy, calibration, OOD detection, and dataset shift on classification and regression tasks.
-We demonstrate that PE achieves state-of-the-art predictive uncertainty quantification. \item We thoroughly study and discuss the properties of PE (diversity, sparsity, stability, behavior of subnetworks) and release our PyTorch implementation. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We introduce \emph{Packed-Ensembles} (PE), an efficient ensembling architecture relying on grouped convolutions, as a formalization of structured sparsity for Deep Ensembles; \item We extensively evaluate PE regarding the accuracy, calibration, OOD detection, and distribution shift on classification and regression tasks.
+We show that PE achieves state-of-the-art predictive uncertainty quantification. \item We thoroughly study and discuss the properties of PE: diversity, sparsity, stability, and behavior of subnetworks, and release our PyTorch implementation. \end{itemize}